ItsMennyo/Flex-AntiCheat/index.md

 AAC Edition:

-1. Buy AAC HERE to support the delevoper.
+1. Buy AAC [HERE](https://www.spigotmc.org/resources/aac-advanced-anti-cheat-hack-kill-aura-blocker.6442/) to support the delevoper.

-2. (Not required) Download ConditionalCommands HERE to run the VLs commands.
+2. (Not required) Download ConditionalCommands [HERE](https://www.spigotmc.org/resources/conditionalcommands.14295/) to run the VLs commands.

 3. Go to the config and tweak the settings you want to change or need for your server like ping and TPS detection.
-For help with configuring click HERE.
+For help with configuring click [HERE]().

 AntiAura Edition:
-1. Download AntiAura HERE to support the delevoper.
+1. Buy AntiAura [HERE](https://www.spigotmc.org/resources/antiaura-hack-blocker-1-7-1-12-compatible.1368/) to support the delevoper.

 2. Go to the config and tweak the settings you want to change or need for your server like ping and TPS detection.
-For help with configuring click HERE.
+For help with configuring click [HERE]().

 ![Support](https://directleaks.com/attachments/support-png.41209/)

-If you have found a language mistake, bypass, bug or need help then you can ask/report it HERE.
+If you have found a language mistake, bypass, bug or need help then you can ask/report it [HERE]().

 I do not respond to conversations or on Discord/Skype/SpigotMC for that.